-How to Build a Powerful Thought Leadership Strategy
+How To Build a Powerful Thought Leadership Strategy

 Step 1: Define Your Goals

-To do this, consult your existing marketing goals, and consider how thought leadership can help you achieve each one—if indeed it can.
+To do this, consult your existing marketing goals and consider how thought leadership can help you achieve each one—if indeed it can.

 Defining Your Audience

 These people should be aligned with your buyer persona(s), although you should also consider who might benefit the most from hearing what you have to say.